 i.
-The paper is due on 11/9 by 11:59 pm.
 Late work will be assessed penalty points.
 You will submit the paper via the drop box in D2L and as a Whole Person Assessment (WPA) artifact.
 Failure to submit the project as a WPA artifact will result in a zero for the assignment.